 Why not craft emails before the show which can quickly be personalized after the event so you won’t lose momentum?
 By making use of the electronic method for capturing contact information at the show, you will simplify the follow-up process and ensure you have a timely post event communication.

 # 5 - Re-book

-Historically 80-85% of all CHFA exhibitor re-book their exhibit space and all members who contracted their exhibit space with CHFA directly will have first-right of refusal on their current location until the rebook deadline.
+Historically 80 to 85 per cent of all CHFA exhibitors re-book their exhibit space and all members who contracted their exhibit space with CHFA directly will have first-right of refusal on their current location until the rebook deadline.
 Watch your inbox for the rebook application form and our post show report, typically sent two weeks after the show closes.
 And don’t forget all booth modification requests are considered on a first-come, first-served basis.
 If you want a new location, submit the form at your earliest convenience.